JustinVerstijnen/DNSMEGAtool/README.md

 The main features of this tool are:

-- Lookup your domains' email security
+- Lookup your domains' email security and record details
 	- MX
 	- SPF
 	- DKIM